+You're more likely to see expressionism, since it is my favorite style of art.
+This is due to its raw emotion, such as existential rage.
+Patterning after this movement, allows me to turn my own temperament into something benevolent.
 You're likely to think of me, as someone who should have been born during the 17th century.
 There's nothing like creating out of the loins of human struggle and around the vanity of war.
 I want to come face to face with the cackling wind, see the distressed trees and curated bushes after the dust.